ASUCICREPO/smart-beats/README.md

    5. `geometry_wkt`: Point Geometry coordiante of Call-For-Service
    6. `timestamp`: Timestamp when Call-For-Service was recorded
    7. `disposiiton`: The final status of Call-For-Service
-2. The Crime csv and the City shapefile must belong to the same city.
+3. The Crime csv and the City shapefile must belong to the same city
-3. Our application will not perform Geo-coding (the process of converting addresses into geographic coordinates).
-It has to be done on user end to create Crime csv file.
+4. Our application will not perform Geo-coding (the process of converting addresses into geographic coordinates).
+It has to be done on user end to create Crime csv file
-4. We are using ArcGIS Pro: buildBalancedZones() API in the backend.
-The user must have an active ArcGIS Pro subscription in the application server.
+5. We are using ArcGIS Pro: buildBalancedZones() API in the backend.
+The user must have an active ArcGIS Pro subscription in the application server
-5. All spatial components (Geometry) like Points and Polygons in the input files (City shapefile + Crime csv) must have `epsg:4326`
+6. All spatial components (Geometry) like Points and Polygons in the input files (City shapefile + Crime csv) must have `epsg:4326`

 ## Future Enhancements